nonrational/privnote-cli/README.md

 #### [privnote.com](https://privnote.com): Send notes that will self-destruct after being read.

-Privnote allows you to create and share encrypted, burn-after-reading notes over the internet.
-It's a great way to share passwords or other sensitive peices of information.
-But, you have to use a web browser!
-Or, should I say, _had_ to.
+Privnote.com allows you to create encrypted, burn-after-reading notes over the internet. `privnote-cli` allows you generate privnote links at the commandline.
+After you create a note, send the link to your intended recipient to open in a browser.

 ### Installation